Rush Limbaugh here and the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 We talked about this a lot during the immigration.

-Well, I couldn't say we talk about a lot because the the amnesty provisions are what were front and center, but yeah, the the the number of legal immigrants that we're allowing in on the H1B visa of skilled uh and highly educated workers is really insufficient.
+But the number of legal immigrants that we're allowing in on the H-1B visa of skilled and highly educated workers is really insufficient.

-Now, there's a there's another side to this, though.
+Now, there's another side to this, though.

-I've I've talked to a number of uh people that uh have uh businesses out in Silicon Valley, and they're making the same case you do.
+I've talked to a number of people that have businesses out in Silicon Valley, and they're making the same case you do, that they can't find the kind of talent homegrown in this country.

 That's baloney.